-Lectures, practicals and workshops take place on a part-time basis, typically on Tuesday & Wednesday (9:00 - 5:00), every 3 weeks or so, over a period of approx. 9 months.
-Site visits are an integral part of the course.
-Performance is assessed on a continuous basis and participants are required to sit an assessment on completion of each module.
-On completion of the lectures, practicals, site visits and workshops, students are required to submit a work-related project assignment.
+Lectures, practicals and workshops take place on a part-time basis, on Tuesday and Wednesday (9:00 to 5:00), typically every three weeks or so, from October to May.
+The delivery is by a blend of on-line and face-to-face sessions.
+Guest lectures (including from Diploma graduates, food entrepreneurs, support and regulatory agents, etc.) and a site visit, are an integral part of the course.
+Performance is assessed on a continuous basis and participants are required to submit an assessment on completion of each module.
+On completion of the course, students are required to submit a work-related project assignment.
 The objective of the assignment is to integrate and apply the knowledge and skills obtained on the course in a practical way.

 Course numbers will be limited to twenty participants

 Diploma students engage with Prof Alan Kelly and Dr Eoin Lettice